dabamos/openadms-server/README.md

 ### nginx
 Install [nginx](https://nginx.org/) with all required 3rd party modules.
-On Linux, you probably want to use [OpenResty](https://openresty.org/) instead.
+On Linux, you probably prefer [OpenResty](https://openresty.org/).
 On FreeBSD, the full package can be installed with:

 ```
 # pkg install www/nginx-full www/lua-resty-core